-- (5) Reserve for litigation is recorded, after taking appropriate legal and other specialist advice, where an outflow of resources is considered probable and a reliable estimate can be made for the likely outcome of the dispute. - (6) Reserve for share-based payments is stated at the estimated amount of share-based obligations as of the balance sheet date mainly in order to grant the Company's share to directors and employees in accordance with the share-based payment rules. - (7) Reserve for restructuring costs is primarily reasonably estimated based on costs expected to arise from the R&D transformation.
+- (5) Reserve for litigation is recorded, after taking appropriate legal and other specialist advice, where an outflow of resources is considered probable and a reliable estimate can be made for the likely outcome of the dispute. - (6) Reserve for share-based payments is stated at the estimated amount of share-based obligations as of the balance sheet date mainly in order to grant the Company's share to directors and employees in accordance with the share-based payment rules. - (7) Reserve for restructuring costs is recorded based on estimated costs expected to arise from restructuring mainly to build an efficient operating model, including reductions in the workforce and consolidation of sites.